kyma-project/kyma/components/helm-broker/README.md

 ## Overview

-The Helm Broker is an implementation of a Service Broker which runs on the Kyma cluster and deploys applications into the Kubernetes cluster using Kyma bundles, and the [Helm](https://github.com/kubernetes/helm) client.
-A bundle is an abstraction layer over a Helm chart which allows you to represent it as a ClusterServiceClass in the Service Catalog.
-For example, a bundle can provide plan definitions or binding details.
-The Helm Broker fetches bundles definitions from an HTTP servers.
-A list of HTTP bundles repositories is defined in the ConfigMap and can be changed in the runtime.

-For the details about Helm Broker configuration, see [this](../../docs/helm-broker/03-04-fetch-addons-from-https-servers.md) document.
-See the [Create a bundle](../../docs/helm-broker/03-01-create-bundles.md) and [Bind bundles](../../docs/helm-broker/03-02-bind-bundles.md) documents to learn more about bundles.
-The Helm Broker implements the Service Broker API.
-For more information about the Service Brokers, see the [Service Brokers](../../docs/service-catalog/13-01-service-brokers.md) overview document.
+The Helm Broker is a [Service Broker](https://kyma-project.io/docs/master/components/service-catalog/#service-brokers-overview) which exposes Helm charts as Service Classes in the [Service Catalog](https://kyma-project.io/docs/master/components/service-catalog/#overview-overview).
+To do so, the Helm Broker uses the concept of addons.
+An addon is an abstraction layer over a Helm chart which provides all information required to convert the chart into a Service Class.

+For more information, read the [Helm Broker documentation](https://kyma-project.io/docs/master/components/helm-broker/).

 ## Prerequisites